Oct 162019

 NMOSFET operating regions

 JFET and MOSFET transistors have a very different physical structure, but their analytical equations are very similar.
-In the MOSFET transistors, there are defined the same regions of operation: cutoff, linear, saturation and breakdown.
+In the MOSFET transistors, the same regions of operation are defined: cutoff, linear, saturation, and breakdown.

 NMOS Characteristic Curves